-The Remuneration Tribunal and the National Archives of Australia have developed this records authority to set out the requirements for keeping or destroying records for the core business areas of Tribunal Case Management.
-It represents a significant commitment on behalf of the Remuneration Tribunal to understand, create and manage the records of its activities.
+The North Queensland Water Infrastructure Authority (the Authority) and the National Archives of Australia have developed this records authority to set out the requirements for keeping or destroying records for the core business areas of Water Infrastructure Project Coordination.
+It represents a significant commitment on behalf of the Authority to understand, create and manage the records of its activities.

-This authority is based on the identification and analysis of the business of the Remuneration Tribunal.
-It takes into account the agency's legal and organisational records management requirements, and the interests of stakeholders, the agency and the National Archives.
+This authority is based on the identification and analysis of the business of the Authority.
+It takes into account the agency's legal and organisational information management requirements, and the interests of stakeholders, the agency and the National Archives.

 The authority sets out those records that need to be retained as national archives and specifies the minimum length of time that temporary records need to be kept.
-This authority gives the Remuneration Tribunal permission under the Archives Act 1983, for the destruction of the temporary records described after the minimum retention period has expired.
-Retention periods for these temporary records are based on: an assessment of business needs; broader organisational accountability requirements; and community expectations, and are approved by the National Archives of Australia on the basis of information provided by the agency.
+This authority gives the Authority permission under the Archives Act 1983, for the destruction of the temporary records described after the minimum retention period has expired.
+Retention periods for these temporary records are based on: an assessment of business needs; broader organisational accountability requirements; and community expectations, and are approved by the National Archives on the basis of information provided by the agency.

-As changes in circumstances may affect future records management requirements, the periodic review of this authority is recommended.
+As changes in circumstances may affect future information management requirements, the periodic review of this authority is recommended.
 All amendments must be approved by the National Archives.